joinfoura/foura-mini/README.md

 # Foura Mini - Coding Test #

-In this replica of our tech stack, you've been tasked with adding a new field `lastName` to the `User` model that an existing HTTP endpoint can return in its results e.g.
+In this replica of our tech stack, you'll add a new field `user.lastName` and return it via an existing HTTP endpoint e.g.

 ```
 Given User { id: 1, email: 'tester@joinfoura.com', firstName: 'Tester', lastName: 'Test' }